What Are FAST Goals? The 4-Element Personal Goal Framework

 First 30 Days: Setting Personal Priorities

-The first month focuses on clarifying what matters most and establishing measurable targets.
+The first month focuses on clarifying what matters most and writing measurable targets.
 Start by identifying 3-5 key areas you want to improve.
 Research shows that trying to pursue more than five goals simultaneously reduces your chances of success for all of them.

 - Identify your 3-5 most important personal goals or key priorities